Troubling Visits From The Past

 - Write it all down

-Once you know the triggers (there may be more than one); you can start to take control by noticing it coming and stopping, or at least reducing the thoughts, symptoms of that trigger.
+Once you know the triggers (there may be more than one).
+You can start to take control by noticing it coming and stopping, or at least reducing the thoughts and symptoms of that trigger.
 Knowing the triggers can help to create a starting point for your therapy sessions too, which ever approach you choose.

 If you want to discuss your needs and see if NLP is for you, I highly recommend that you book your free consultation today.

 This Blog has featured in the Huffington Post